shirosaidev/diskover-treewalk-client/README.md

 # diskover-treewalk-client

-Tree walk client for running directly on storage server and sending dir lists to diskover proxy.
+Tree walk client (TWC) for running directly on storage server and sending dir lists to diskover proxy.

 ### Requirements
 - Python 2.6+ (no other dependencies)